ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 They are pretty easy - the only tricky thing to do is to transform the units from the pixels to meters well.
 We can do it based on official US highway specifications.

-History of the radius of the curve can be seen below
+History of the radius of the curve (capped at 2000m - this are the straight road bits) can be seen below:
 ![alt text][image_curvature]

 The curvature seems to be bounded by 500 m, which is more or less in line with the [official US highway design manuals](http://onlinemanuals.txdot.gov/txdotmanuals/rdw/Table_2-3_m.pdf).

-History of the distance of car from the center is seen below.
+History of the distance of car from the center is seen below:
 ![alt text][image_dist_from_center]

 As the lane is approximately 3.7 m wide, we see a result that the car is staying mostly on the left side of the lane, which is in line with what we see in the video.